Ishan314/alexa_gpt/README.md

 ```
 31. Copy the `VersionARN` from the resulting output.
 Head back to the Lambda console and scroll down and click "Add a Layer".
 32. Click on "Specify an ARN" and paste the `VersionARN` into the box.
 Click "Add".
 Scroll back up and click on "Deploy" to publish the code.
 If the button is not highlighted, then don't worry.
+33. Scroll up to the top of the Lambda function console page and copy the Function ARN.
+34. Return to the Alexa Skill Build interface and click on "Endpoint" in the section on the right.
+35. Paste the Function ARN next to "Default Region" and click "Save".
+36. Build the skill.
 ## Usage

 ## Customization